S-Maciejewski/RiskManagementTool/README.md

 - create, delete and assign risks to project risk registers
 - show and modify quantitative and qualitative properties of risks
 - sort risk register according to selected qualitative property
+- viewing projects and risks register items assigned to them in the web application

 ### Technology stack
 On the backend side, the project uses PostgreSQL database and .Net Core RESTful API.
 Frontend of the application is implemened using Angular.